Thermometry Based on a Superconducting Qubit: Error Estimation

 In the low temperature limit we assume $p_f = 0$, $p_e\ll p_g \approx 1$.
 Using Eqs.\,(\ref{eq:A}), (\ref{eq:BC}) we can get $C/B \approx 1$ and $C/A \approx p_e$, and as a result $(\Delta C)^2 \approx (\Delta B)^2 + p_e^2 (\Delta A)^2$.
 If absolute errors for $A, B$ and $C$ are of the same order of magnitude (it is valid for most of the experimental results), absolute and relative errors for $B$ and $C$ are approximately equal: $(\Delta C)^2 \approx (\Delta B)^2$ and $|\Delta C/C| \approx |\Delta B/B|$.

 In order to find the relation between the errors of $A, B$ and $C$ and the measured temperature $T$ one can use logarithmic derivatives of the functions $A(T), B(T)$ and $C(T)$.
-In order to simplify the final expressions, in the low temperature limit expressions we can write
+To simplify the final expressions, in the low temperature limit we can write